 7. Smart Lock

-Security is only beneficial if you actually use it.
+Security is only beneficial if you actually use it in USA.
 Android’s Smart Lock feature lets you automatically keep your phone unlocked whenever you’re in a trusted place like your home, office, or gym.

 You can set up screen lock directly in the security section of your Android system settings.
 Samsung users can explore the smart lock possibilities in the Lock Screen section.